 - People you have connected to on LinkedIn

 You’ll want to be sure that you approach each group of people with some strategies unique to them.
 (No begging for work through DMs to everyone you know on Facebook.)
 A simple update every few months saying “I’ve really enjoyed doing XYZ project for ABC company this year, and I’ve had some room open up on my calendar for similar work.
 If you’ve been considering this project, I’d be happy to send you a proposal!” is perfect.

 One other way to get more work is by continually following up with current clients.
 Don’t let more than 2 months go by with radio silence.
-You can send a quick note asking how they are doing and if they have a need for some help with projects.
+You can send a quick note asking how they are doing, or an email asking for testimonials, and if they have a need for some help with projects.
 Something like “I know you are usually very busy in Q4.
 Let me know how I can help!” will suffice.

 3. Learn, but also Do

 There are a lot of freelance gurus out there with savvy tactics to finding work and staying competitive.
 There are also quite a few self-proclaimed experts who don’t really know much.
 This makes it especially important to moderate the time spent studying, learning, and being mentored.
 A good freelance role-model should be able to demonstrate what they’ve done (not just talk about it), and you should be able to pick up on the basics by reading what they offer for free.